SnorreFagerland/virushistory/README.md

 *However, the early malwares weren't*.
 They often explored entirely new concepts and weaknesses.
 They were sometimes pranks.
 They were sometimes social statements or personal posturing.
 They often showed messages or had screen effects.
 And a handful were destructive.
 In this era, we saw replicating software - what became known as computer viruses - that targeted multiple operating systems and platforms.
 There were huge computer worms, traversing networks.
 There were destructive programs, the origin of the moniker 'trojans'.

-Within replicating malware, we had several classes:
+<br><br>Within replicating malware, we had several classes:

 * **Boot viruses**
 These viruses replaced the boot program on the floppy disks and hard drives, infecting the very storage medium itself